nytimes/covid-19-data/README.md

+# Python scripts to parse the CSV to JSON

+To use the python scripts, just use the commandline and type `$ python states-csv-parse.py` or `$ python counties-csv-parse.py` to run the script.
+I found that for some reason there's an error that sometimes shows up in the county data script if I don't run it in Python 3, so for that just do `$ python3 states-csv-parse.py` or `$ python3 counties-csv-parse.py` if you have it available.

 # Coronavirus (Covid-19) Data in the United States

 [ [U.S. State-Level Data](us-states.csv) ([Raw CSV](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv)) | [U.S. County-Level Data](us-counties.csv) ([Raw CSV](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv)) ]